-- Test Condition 1: During the test, the meter shall be energized with reference voltage and a current equal to 10 I{tr} .
+Test Condition 1:

+During the test, the meter shall be energized with reference voltage and a current equal to 10 $I{\rm tr}$ .
 The measurement error of the meter shall be monitored by comparison with a reference meter not exposed to the electromagnetic field or immune to the field, or by an equally suitable method.
 The error at each 1% incremental interval of the carrier frequency shall be monitored and compared to the requirements of Table 4.
 When using a continuous frequency sweep, this can be accomplished by adjusting the ratio of the sweep time and the time of each measurement.
-When using incremental 1% frequency steps, this can be accomplished by adjusting the measurement time. - Test Condition 2: During the test, the voltage and auxiliary circuits of the meter shall be energized with reference voltage.
+When using incremental 1% frequency steps, this can be accomplished by adjusting the dwell time on each frequency to fit the measurement time.

+Test Condition 2:

+During the test, the voltage and auxiliary circuits of the meter shall be energized with reference voltage.
 There should be no current in the current circuits and the current terminals shall be open-circuited.